RafaelGSS/blog/priv/posts/node-performance-debugging.md

 autocannon -c 10 -d 10 http://localhost:3000/;
 ```

-and receive the following data from `autocannon`:
+which provides us with the following data from the `autocannon`:

 ```sh
 148k requests in 11.07s, 18.5 MB read